Shahzaib-Iqbal9/Vlan-Security-Project/README.md

-# Vlan-Security-Project
+# 🔐 VLAN Security Project - Cisco Packet Tracer

-"Cisco Packet Tracer project with VLANs, trunking, port security and subnetting"
+A practical project using Cisco Packet Tracer to implement VLANs, subnetting, trunking, and port security for network segmentation and security.